aristit0/DOC_CHAT_BOT/README.md

 - 📄 Upload and embed PDF documents
 - 💬 Ask natural language questions about uploaded files
 - 🧠 Manually input new knowledge via textarea
-- 📎 Clean and intuitive UI with status messages
+- 📎 Clean and responsive UI with real-time feedback
 - 🧹 Option to clear chat history

 ---